 “I was able to raise money from the city of Chicago and we did a study that determined it was a very healthy business, worth about $250,000.
 We made an offer to the owner, and the workers bought the company.”

-This is just one of an ever-expanding list of successful case studies Dan is happy to gush about.
+This is just one example of a successful approach to saving a company that would have otherwise closed.
 And the global list of worker cooperatives is increasing every year.
 They certainly make a strong case for adopting a cooperative structure within Aussie manufacturing operations.